 Duration: 4 weeks

 No. of Students: 3

 Completion of all core clerkships.
 Open to senior medical students.

 To provide the student with an opportunity to gain knowledge and increase clinical skills in evaluation and therapy of the critically ill patient.

-The student will be expected to see patients in the medical-surgical ICUs under the close supervision of a medical resident.
+The student will be expected to see patients in the medical ICU under the close supervision of a medical resident.
 Patient evaluation and management will be discussed with the attending critical care physician.
-The student will be encouraged to perform procedures under the direction of the staff physician and senior ICU residents.
+The student will be encouraged to perform procedures under the direction of the staff physician, fellows, and senior ICU residents.

-An evaluation will be provided for each student at the end of the rotation.
+Evaluations will be distributed by the MSE department to the preceptor/fellow at the end of the rotation.